The Statutes are the rules governing the organisation

 Requests concerning the convening of an Extraordinary General Assembly, including the reasons, will be written and sent to the President of FEDARENE.
 When the request represents at least one quarter of all those entitled to vote who are members of Colleges 1 and 2, as provided for in Article 4-4, the President, having informed the Board of Administration, must convene an Extraordinary General Assembly within one month of receiving the request.

-Anything that is not provided for in these statutes will be governed in accordance with the provisions of Heading III of the law of 27 June 1921 on the non-profit association, foundations and non-profit international associations.
+Anything that is not provided for in these statutes will be governed in accordance with the provisions of the Code of Companies and Associations.
 In case of litigation, only the Belgian tribunals are competent.